Wednesday, August 27, 2008

 Farewell to the Butterflies

 She and Tyler took turns letting them go one at a time.
 They each flew a little way and then rested in the grass for a minute.
-A couple of them hung around for quite awhile after we set them free, and Danielle was sure she saw one fly across the yard a couple hours later.
-Danielle mentioned several times tonight that she misses her butterflies.
-I think she might use some of her birthday money to buy more caterpillars (which is much better than buying more Barbies).
+A couple of them hung around for quite awhile after we s

 Here are a couple videos.
 (I did not prompt her to say anything.)
 As a side note, our yard really needs some rain!!

 It took us 2 1/2 hours to complete the airplanes.
 That was 150 minutes of no fighting, just being together and working hard.
-That was better than anything on my agenda for today.
+That was better than anything on my agenda f

 Tuesday, August 12, 2008